Canon M50 vs Nikon D3300

 It is notable that the M50 offers wifi support, while the D3300 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the D3300 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.
+Both the M50 and the D3300 have been discontinued, but can regularly be found used on eBay.
+The D3300 was replaced by the Nikon D3400, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M50 and the Nikon D3300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.